-If a verified SSI is identified in a downgradient well for an Appendix III constituent as part of the Detection Monitoring program, Tri-State will establish an Assessment Monitoring program meeting the requirements of 40 CFR 257.95.
-Alternatively, Tri-State may demonstrate that a source other than the regulated CCR unit caused the SSI or that the SSI was a result of an error in sampling, analysis, statistical evaluation, or natural variability in the groundwater quality that failed to be captured during baseline data collection.
-A report documenting the alternative source demonstration (ASD) will be certified by a Professional Engineer registered in the state of New Mexico and placed in the Facility's Operating Record within 90 days of the SSI determination.
-If a successful ASD is made and documented, Tri-State will continue with the Detection Monitoring program.
-If, after 90 days, a successful demonstration is not made, Tri-State will initiate an Assessment Monitoring program as described in Section 5.0.
+If a verified SSI is identified in a downgradient well for an Appendix III constituent as part of the detection monitoring program, Tri-State will establish an assessment monitoring program meeting the requirements of 40 CFR 257.95.
+Alternatively, Tri-State may demonstrate that a source other than the regulated CCR unit caused the SSI or that the SSI was a result of an error in sampling, analysis, statistical evaluation, or natural variability in the groundwater quality that was not captured during baseline data collection.
+A report documenting the alternative source demonstration (ASD) will be certified by a professional engineer (PE) registered in the state of New Mexico and placed in the Facility's Operating Record within 90 days of the SSI determination.
+If a successful ASD is made and documented, Tri-State will continue with the detection monitoring program.
+If, after 90 days, a successful demonstration is not made, Tri-State will initiate an assessment monitoring program as described in Section 5.0.